ctimmer/remote-display/demo-st7789/README.md

   - st7789 driver
   - 240 width x 320 height

-This demo was developed on a Pimoroni Pico Display Pack 2.8" with a Raspberry PI Pico 2 W. The standard micropython firmware was used instead of Pimoroni's version for compatibility.
+This demo was developed on a Pimoroni Pico Display Pack 2.8" with the standard micropython firmware was used instead of Pimoroni's version for compatibility.

+- Raspberry Pico
+  - Raspberry PI Pico 2 W.
+    - MicroPython v1.25.0-preview.180.g495ce91ca on 2025-01-06; Raspberry Pi Pico 2 W with RP2350
+  - Raspberry PI Pico W.
+    - MicroPython v1.24.1 on 2024-11-29; Raspberry Pi Pico W with RP2040

 ## Quick Start